Taiji-pipeline/documentation/options.rst

 ^^^^^^^^^

 (Optional.)
-This is the *DIRECTORY* containing BWA INDICES.
+BWA genome index prefix.
 The program will detect whether the directory contain proper BWA indices.
-If the indices are not present, it will generate the indices within the specified directory.
+If the indices are not present, it will generate the indices at the specified location.
 If you leave this parameter unspecified, the program will generate the indices in the ``output_dir``.

 To avoid re-generate the indices for every project, we recommend you to set